James Harbottle Boyd: Career

 In 1877, Boyd served as captain on the staff of the governor of Oahu, John Owen Dominis.
 He was elevated to colonel on the King's staff in 1880.
 During this period of service he became better acquainted with Princess Liliʻuokalani, the governor's wife.
 Boyd was quite popular and gained the confidence of the Hawaiian royal family.
 During the coronation of King Kalākaua in 1883, he was trusted with the position of bearer of the royal crowns.
 He also served as Marriage License Agent in 1880, Private Ways and Water Rights in 1882, Captain Co.
 C, Prince's Own in 1885, and the King's Special Commissioner in 1886.

 On September 20, 1886, Boyd took possession of Ocean Island, later renamed Kure Atoll, for the Hawaiian crown as King Kalākaua's special commissioner.
 Kalākaua had done this in response to frequent shipwrecks along the surrounding reefs, including the notorious 1870 wreck of the USS Saginaw.
 He ordered that a crude house be built on the island, with tanks for holding water and provisions for any other unfortunates who might be cast away there.
 But the provisions were stolen within a year, and the house soon fell into ruins.
+Nonetheless, Kalākaua conferred the Royal Order of the Star of Oceania upon Boyd in April 1887; Boyd was one of only two recipients granted the class of Grand Officer, out of 25 total.

 In 1887, he served as secretary and attaché to Col. Curtis P. Iaukea and accompanied Princess Liliʻuokalani, Governor Dominis, and Queen Kapiʻolani to England for the celebration of Queen Victoria's Golden Jubilee.
 The Hawaiian party was graciously received and given the same honor as every nation in attendance.
 In London, James was reunited with his younger brother Robert Napuʻuako, who had been studying in the Italian Royal Naval Academy for seven years under Kalākaua education programs for Hawaiian youths.
 Robert requested to return home, and James agreed and sent a letter to Hawaii requesting for his return.
 It would take another three months before his brother could return to Hawaii.
 In the meanwhile, the royal party was to continue their tour in Europe, but their mission was cut short by the unrest back in Hawaii, where King Kalākaua was forced to sign Bayonet Constitution.